Become the person you want to be

 Additional tips

-When you're trying to become the type of person you want to be, negative thoughts or feelings can come up, such as, "I’m not good enough" or "I’ll never be able to change."
-Remember, these are just thoughts, not facts.
-Defuse or question these unhelpful thoughts and allow yourself to feel difficult feelings without letting them hold you back.
+👉 Acknowledge negative thoughts and feelings.
+Negative thoughts like “I’m not good enough” or “I’ll never change” are normal.
+Remember, they are just thoughts, not facts.
+Notice them, defuse or question them, and allow yourself to feel difficult feelings without letting them hold you back.

 🎉👏🎈

-Transforming your behaviors starts with reshaping your identity.
-By focusing on the type of person you want to be and consistently taking and celebrating actions that align with that identity, you lay the groundwork for lasting change.
-When you're working on building or dismantling habits, the next step is to make a list of your daily habits and evaluate them.
+Achieving goals and changing behavior starts with reshaping your identity.
+By focusing on the person you want to be and consistently taking actions that align with that identity, you lay the foundation for lasting change.

 References